apache/eventmesh/docs/en/features/eventmesh-schemaregistry-design.md

 ## An Overview of OpenSchema

-OpenSchema[[5]](#References) proposes a specification for data schema when exchanging the message and event in more and more modern cloud-native applcations.
-It designs a RESTful interface for storing and retrieving such as Avro, JSON Schema, and Protobuf3 schemas from three aspects.
+OpenSchema[[5]](#References) proposes a specification for data schema when exchanging the message and event in more and more modern cloud-native applications.
+It designs a RESTful interface for storing and retrieving such as Avro, JSON Schema, and Protobuf3 schemas from three aspects(subject/schema/compatibility).

 ## Requirements(Goals)